samsuh/2026-journal/README.md

 # 2026-journal

+## 4/29/26 - Wednesday
+- Go for a bike ride
+- Maybe set some goals, or plan other trips out
+- Check how much it costs to send candy to Cali

 ## 4/28/26 - Tuesday
 - DONE Training at gym, ancillary exercises, stretching, and work on form with proper power generation and mechanics; Footwork, Squat, Row (use machine to isolate better), Bench.
   - shoes arrived.